-You can add the contractor to your s-corporation or LLC in order to share profits, but that can be a bad idea.
+You can add a contractor to your s-corporation or LLC in order to share profits, but that can be a bad idea.
 If you don’t want to give up a permanent piece of your company, and there are a lot or reasons why you might not want to do that, a JV agreement will bridge can bridge the gap without giving away your firstborn.
 It is a collaborative contract between companies, rather than a permanent marriage.

 If you find that the arrangement is worth keeping to explore new opportunities, there is no reason why you can’t modify the terms.
 Maybe this short time fling will become the real thing.